GoogleChrome/web.dev/src/site/content/en/learn/pwa/windows/index.md

 Some features of the in-app browsers are:

 * They appear on top of your content.
 * They have a static URL bar showing the current origin, the window's title, and a menu.
-Typically, they'reit's themed with the `theme_color` of your manifest.
+Typically, they're themed with the `theme_color` of your manifest.
 * From the contextual menu, you can open that URL in the browser.
 * Users can close the browser or go back.